DSDanielPark/quick-show/README.md

   ```

   ## 1. Plots related to dimensionality reduction
+  2D or 3D t-SNE and PCA plots using specific columns of a refined dataframe.
 - Create a scatter plot very quickly and easily by inputting a clean dataframe and column names that do not have missing data.
 - If the label column does not exist, simply enter `None` as an argument.
   ```python